breaclark/Bejeweled/README.md

 # **Bedazzzled!**

-#### By William Chu, Cory West-Forbes, Kristen Chellis, Brea Borlas
+#### By William Chu, Cory West-Forbes, Kristen Chellis, Brea Clark

 ## Description

-A clone of Bejeweled, the popular game.
+A clone of Bejeweled, the popular game.See it live at: https://breaclark.github.io/Bejeweled/

 ## Specifications